robotlolita/robotlolita.github.io/_drafts/were-doing-it-all-wrong.md

 Other problems arise from the choice of programming languages to teach particular concepts, and the way such concepts are explained.
-Object Orientation is usually taught using languages that don't support this paradigm well, such as Java or C++.
+Object Orientation is usually taught using languages that don't have a reasonable support for this computational model, such as Java or C++.
 There are courses who don't even introduce people to simpler and more powerful concepts, such as generic programming and higher-order functions.

 ## A better curriculum